JefeLitman/VideoDataGenerator/README.md

 **Basic parameters**

-1. An important consideration is that all the dataset must have the same size otherwise `VideoDataGenerator` will assume that all your dataset have an original size of the first frame in the first video of training data.
+1. An important consideration is that all the dataset videos must have the same size (width and height) otherwise `VideoDataGenerator` will assume that all your dataset have an original size of the first frame in the first video of training videos.

-2. In the structure of the dataset all the videos must be folders or files but no a mix of both.
-In a future release it will work with both at the same time.
+2. In the structure of the dataset all the videos must be folders.

 1. `original_frame_size`:  This parameter is fundamental when you have to start with an original frame size of videos.
 For example you use it commonly when have to replicate experiments.
-If you doesn't specified this parameter then `VideoDataGenerator` will take the frame size of the first frame in the first video to be the original size.
+If you doesn't specified this parameter then `VideoDataGenerator` will take the frame size of the first frame in the first video of training videos to be the original size.

 1. `conserve_original`: When you apply transformation, generally, is in order to increase the dataset but sometimes you need to transform completely your data